pragmint/open-practices/capabilities/documentation-quality.md

 To assess how mature your team or organization is in this capability, complete this short exercise.

 Consider the descriptions below and score yourself on the Documentation Quality capability.
-Generally, score a 1 if Documentation Quality is minimal or completely lacking from your team or organization, a 2 if it is basic and you feel there is a LOT of room for improvement, a 3 if it is good and you feel there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Documentation Quality.
+Generally, score a 1 if Documentation Quality is minimal or completely lacking from your team or organization, a 2 if it is basic and you feel there is a lot of room for improvement, a 3 if it is good and you feel there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Documentation Quality.

 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.